checkedc/checkedc-clang/docs/checkedc/Update-to-latest-LLVM-sources.md

     git checkout master
     git merge updated-master

-## Push the updated branches to Git
+## Push the updated branches to GitHub

-The changes will be extensive enough that you don't want to do a pull request on Github.
-Just push the branches up to Github.
+The changes will be extensive enough that you don't want to do a pull request on GitHub.
+Just push the branches up to GitHub.